Renee Bowers | Executive Director

 Suzanne joined the Fair Trade Federation in March of 2013.
 She supports the FTF with overall branding, communications, and publications assistance and works with members to spread the word about fair trade businesses.

 Suzanne has a deep interest in rhetorical theory and the way language and images can leave a lasting impression on individual and community audiences.
-Previously, Suzanne worked in the PR and Marketing office at Harcum College in Bryn Mawr, PA where she oversaw institutional logo and branding efforts, served as editor of the college magazine, managed the college’s social media pages, and wrote feature stories for institutional publications.
-She has also served on the editorial board of Saint Joseph University’s literary magazine, The Avenue, and recently spent part of her summer tutoring adults in need of basic reading writing, and literacy skills.
+Previously, Suzanne worked in the PR and Marketing office at Harcum College in Bryn Mawr, PA where she assisted with institutional logo and branding efforts, served as editor of the college magazine, managed the college’s social media pages, and wrote feature stories for various publications.
+She has also served on the editorial board of Saint Joseph University’s literary magazine, The Avenue.

 Suzanne has a B.A. in English and Sociology from Ursinus College in Collegeville, PA and an M.A. in Writing Studies from Saint Joseph’s University in Philadelphia, PA.
 She was given the Writing Studies award for distinguished department merit following her work on her master’s thesis, a collection of nonfiction lyric essays.